David-SWUSA-RISCOS/YASDOE/docs/md/inspire.md

 * **Amiga OS** : To many things are demonstrated by Amiga OS and helped in the creation of YASDOE.
 See the Amiga OS section below.
 * **Atari TOS** : Simplicity put to good use, proving complexity is not required.
 * **Atari MiNT** : Demonstrates how simply a good Kernel and OS can be written, and what to avoid to keep speed.
-* **RISC OS** : Some of the concepts on easy means of redirection of verious system functions, calls, services, etc inspired YASDOE.
+* **RISC OS** : Some of the concepts on easy means of redirection of verious system functions, as well as Drag and Drop.
 * **The X Windowing System** : Shows Some lessons about how to do things.
 * **BeOS** : Some of the GUI concepts came of use in the design of YASDOE.
 * **X-GUI** : Showed some light on simple methods to do some things in a GUI.